Unit-regularity and representability for semiartinian *-regular rings: Preliminaries: Regular and -regular rings

-We refer to Berberian~\cite{berb} and Goodearl~\cite{good}.
-Unless stated otherwise, rings will be associative, with unit $1$ as constant.
-A (von Neumann) \emph{regular} ring $R$ is such that for each $a \in R$ there is $x \in R$ such that $axa=a$; equivalently, every right (left) principal ideal is generated by an idempotent.
-The \emph{socle} $Soc(R)$ is the sum of all minimal right modules.
-A regular ring $R$ is \emph{semiartinian} if each of its homomorphic images has non-zero socle; that is, $R$ has Loewy length $\xi+1$ for some ordinal $\xi$.
 A ring $R$ is \emph{directly finite} if $xy=1$ implies $yx=1$ for all $x,y\in R$.
 A ring $R$ is \emph{unit-regular} if for any $a \in R$ there is a unit $u$ of $R$ such that $aua=a$.
+Unit-regular rings are directly finite, in particular.
 The crucial fact to be used, here, is the following result of Baccella and Spinosa \cite{bac}. \begin{thm}\lab{bac} A semiartinian regular ring is unit-regular provided all its homomorphic images are directly finite. \end{thm}

 A $*$-\emph{ring} is a ring $R$ endowed with an involution $r \mapsto r^*$.
 Such $R$ is $*$-\emph{regular} if it is regular and $rr^*=0$ only for $r=0$.
 A \emph{projection} is an idempotent $e$ such that $e=e^*$; we write $e \in P(I)$ if $e \in I$.
 A $*$-ring is $*$-regular if and only if for any $a \in R$ there is is a projection $e$ with $aR=eR$; such $e$ is unique and obtained as $aa^+$ where $a^+$ is the pseudo-inverse of $a$.
-In particular, for $*$-regular $R$, each ideal $I$ is a $*$-ideal, that is closed under the involution.
+In particular, for $*$-regular $R$, each ideal $I$ is a $*$-ideal, that is, closed under the involution.
 Thus, $R/I$ is a $*$-ring with involution $a+I \mapsto a^*+I$ and a homomorphic image of the $*$-ring $R$.
 In particular, $R/I$ is regular; and $*$-regular since $aa^++I$ is a projection generating $(a+I)(R/I)$.

 If $R$ is a $*$-regular ring and $e\in P(R)$ then the \emph{corner} $eRe$ is a $*$-regular ring with unit $e$, operations inherited from $R$, otherwise.
 For a $*$-regular ring, $P(R)$ is a modular lattice, with partial order given by $e\leq f \Leftrightarrow fe=e$, which is isomorphic to the lattice $L(R)$ of principal right ideals of $R$ via $e \mapsto eR$.
-In particular, $eRe$ is artinian of and only if $e$ is contained in the sum of finitely many minimal right ideals.
+In particular, $eRe$ is artinian if and only if $e$ is contained in the sum of finitely many minimal right ideals.

-A $*$-ring is \emph{subdirectly irreducible} if it has an unique minimal ideal, denoted by $M(R)$.
+A $*$-ring is \emph{subdirectly irreducible} if it has a unique minimal ideal, denoted by $M(R)$.
+Observe that $Soc(R)\neq 0$ implies $M(R) \subseteq Soc(R)$ since $Soc(R)$ is an ideal.
 For the following see Lemma 2 and Theorem 3 in \cite{simp}.

 \begin{fact}\lab{simp} If $R$ is a subdirectly irreducible $*$-regular ring then $eRe$ is simple for all $e \in P(M(R))$ and $R$ a homomorphic image of a $*$-regular sub-$*$-ring of some ultraproduct of the $eRe$, $e \in P(M(R))$. \end{fact}